 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Depression (The Basics)
+Patient education: Depression (The Basics)

-Patient information: Medicines for depression (The Basics)
+Patient education: Medicines for depression (The Basics)

-Patient information: Electroconvulsive therapy (ECT) (The Basics)
+Patient education: Electroconvulsive therapy (ECT) (The Basics)

-Patient information: Post-traumatic stress disorder (The Basics)
+Patient education: Post-traumatic stress disorder (The Basics)

-Patient information: Postpartum depression (The Basics)
+Patient education: Postpartum depression (The Basics)

-Patient information: Seasonal affective disorder (The Basics)
+Patient education: Seasonal affective disorder (The Basics)

-Patient information: Serotonin syndrome (The Basics)
+Patient education: Serotonin syndrome (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Depression treatment options for adults (Beyond the Basics)
+Patient education: Depression treatment options for adults (Beyond the Basics)

-Patient information: Depression in adolescents (Beyond the Basics)
+Patient education: Depression in children and adolescents (Beyond the Basics)